fluid-project/jira-to-11ty/src/issues/SJRK-172.md

     {
       "author": "Dana",
       "date": "2020-07-14T12:04:38.394-0400",
-      "body": "Thanks @@Gregor Moss this is great.
+      "body": "Thanks Gregor Moss this is great.
 I don't think we'd want to have links in the description or alt-text, but I'm thinking we should allow them in headings.\n"
     },
     {
       "author": "Cindy Li",